Co-op Jobs

 • Timeline: Must be available to start in the early summer.
 Heavier in summer and fall, with some steady work throughout the year.

-• Skills: Must be well organized, detail-oriented, and proficient with Google Docs and Sheets.
+• Skills: Must be well organized, detail-oriented, and proficient with Excel and Google Docs.
 Must have regular access to a computer with internet.

 • Monetary Commitment: None.